This vegetarian Thanksgiving is a one-pan feast: Stuffed squash with broccolini and carrots

 Step 2

 In a large bowl, combine the rice, lentils, pistachios, orange juice, apricots, cherries, parsley, garlic, saffron water and 1 tablespoon of the olive oil.
-Season with 1 teaspoon pf the salt and a generous amount of pepper and stir to combine.
+Season with 1 teaspoon of the salt and a generous amount of pepper and stir to combine.

 Step 3